-So why, with highly effective vaccines already in use, is it important to keep working on and investing in the hundreds of Covid-19 vaccines still in development?
+With several highly effective Covid-19 vaccines already in use, why is it important to keep working on and investing in the vaccines still in development?

-We need Covid-19 vaccines to work for a diverse range of people – including older people and those with underlying health conditions.
-At this stage, we don’t have sufficient data to understand how effective the vaccines are for people of all ages, from different ethnic backgrounds, with different immune systems; and for different strains of the virus.
-We also don’t know how long immunity might last for, or whether the vaccines stop transmission of the disease.
+We need Covid-19 vaccines to work for a diverse range of people.
+At this stage, we are still collecting data to understand how effective the vaccines are for people of all ages, from different ethnic backgrounds, with different immune systems; and how well they work against different variants of the virus.
+We are also still investigating how long immunity might last for, and how effective the vaccines are at preventing transmission of the disease.

-With questions like these unanswered, we can’t rely on one or two vaccines to help us recover from Covid-19.
+With questions like these remaining, we can’t rely on a small number of vaccines to help us respond to Covid-19.

-And it might be that one vaccine is not as effective for everyone.
-We often need multiple vaccines for a disease, to be able to protect different groups.
-For example, this winter the UK is using four different flu vaccines.
-Which vaccine is given depends on a person’s risk group and how their immune system might respond – the vaccine given to a teenager with a robust immune system is not the same as that given to someone over the age of 65.
+And it might be that one vaccine is not as effective or suitable for everyone.
+We often need multiple vaccines for a disease to be able to protect different groups of people.
+For example, last winter the UK used four different flu vaccines.
+Which vaccine was given depended on a person’s risk group and how their immune system might respond – the vaccine given to a teenager with a robust immune system was not the same as that given to someone over the age of 65.

 If we have a varied Covid-19 vaccine portfolio, we can be confident we will find the right vaccine for every person.

-By developing and investing in multiple vaccine candidates we stand a much better chance of having the volume of doses we need to get the virus under control.
+By developing and investing in multiple vaccine candidates we stand a much better chance of having the volume of doses we need to help contain the virus.

 We will need to get Covid-19 vaccines to everyone who needs them, wherever they are – from people living in metropolitan areas and cities, to rural populations in remote corners of the world(opens in a new tab).

-In addition, both RNA vaccines currently have a relatively high cost per dose, although this should fall once large scale production and supply chains are in place.
-The news that the Oxford-AstraZeneca vaccine costs significantly less has been widely welcomed, but it is hoped that more highly effective vaccines will be offered at a lower cost.
+In addition, both RNA vaccines currently have a relatively high cost per dose, although this could reduce once large-scale production and supply chains are in place.
+The news that other vaccines – such as the Oxford-AstraZeneca and Johnson & Johnson vaccines – cost significantly less has been widely welcomed.
+It is hoped that other highly effective vaccines will be offered at a lower cost.

 Dosing creates an additional challenge.
-Most approved vaccines to date require two doses, spaced a few weeks apart.
+Most approved vaccines to date require two doses, spaced weeks apart.
 Developing effective single-dose vaccines will be critical to protect people for whom getting two doses might be difficult, such as those without access to regular healthcare, or refugees.
-Some manufacturers, including Johnson & Johnson, are currently developing single dose vaccines, and if the phase III results show these to be effective, it could be a turning point in global vaccine access.
+Some manufacturers are currently developing single dose vaccines, and Johnson & Johnson’s has recently been approved for use.
+These vaccines could mark a turning point in global vaccine access.

 To overcome the pandemic, people all around the world must have access to vaccines, treatments and tests.
 However, many of the vaccines being developed are being bought up by countries making deals directly with pharmaceutical companies for their populations.